Mears-UFL/Mears-UFL/content/home/courses_taught.md

 +++

 I am a Lecturer for the following courses at University of Florida:

-- Sensory Processes (EXP 3104)
-- Laboratory in Sensory Processes (EXP 4174C)
-- Neuroscience of Consciousness (PSB 4934)
-- Physiological Psychology (PSB 3002)